Child Behavior Checklist (CBCL)

 The Child Behavior Checklist asks the parent/guardian to think about their child in terms of how they're doing in school, what they are like around other children, what they love doing, what sports they like, how they fare in doing things compared to others, how they respond to certain things, and what their disposition is.

-They will only be able to truly answer the checklist if they stop and think about their child's behaviors objectively.
+They can only honestly answer the checklist if they stop and think about their child's behaviors objectively.

 Psychologists and practitioners can develop effective plans

-Because it's comprehensive, psychologists can take the answers from fully accomplished checklists and use ASEBA's scoring tools to interpret the findings.
-They'll be able to look at things from different angles, like depression, anxiety, attention problems, social problems, and more!
+Because it's comprehensive, psychologists can take the answers from fully accomplished checklists or another clinical scale and use ASEBA's scoring tools to interpret the findings.
+They'll be able to look at the syndrome scale scores and how they apply to different aspects such as affective problems, attention problems, problem behavior if present, and more.

-With comprehensive findings, they can develop a plan for the parents/guardians and their child that covers different aspects of their life to prevent suspected behavioral and emotional problems from worsening and work to make things better and ensure the child is well-adjusted and confident.
+With comprehensive findings that can be correlated with the Diagnostic and Statistical Manual (DSM), they can develop a plan for the parents/guardians and their child that covers different aspects of their life to prevent suspected behavioral and emotional problems from worsening and work to make things better and ensure the child is well-adjusted and confident.
 Best of all, this CBCL is a free PDF that does not require extensive knowledge to use.

 Why use Carepatron for psychology software?

-Here at Carepatron, we care about helping healthcare practitioners improve productivity and efficiency, especially when streamlining their clinical documentation.
-By taking advantage of our easy-to-navigate EHR system, you'll gain access to a wide variety of guides concerning psychotherapy and counseling, such as this one for ASEBA's Child Behavior Checklist (CBCL)!
+Here at Carepatron, we care about helping healthcare practitioners improve productivity and efficiency in their clinical practice.
+By taking advantage of our easy-to-navigate EHR system, you'll gain access to a wide variety of guides concerning psychotherapy and counseling, such as this one for ASEBA's Child Behavior Checklist (CBCL).

-Our guides will help you understand particular tools and make it easier for you to use them for your practice!
+Our guides will help you understand particular tools and make using them more accessible for your practice!

-You can even scan a fully-accomplished Child Behavior Checklist and store it in a HIPAA-compliant manner via our platform, as well as secure it by setting up who can access it besides you.
-This also makes it easily accessible anytime, anywhere, whether using an office desktop, a laptop, or even just a phone!
+You can even scan a fully accomplished Child Behavior Checklist and other youth self-report scales and store these HIPAA-compliant online forms via our platform.
+You can also secure it by setting up who can access it besides you.
+This makes it easily accessible anytime, anywhere, using an office desktop, a laptop, or even a phone!

 Convenience.
 Accessibility.
 Security.
 You get all three with Carepatron.